 Recently I suggested in one of our blog posts that office hours need to die and that it might be wiser to distribute work in a different, more flexible manner.
 A small debate ensued and one of our followers raised an important concern: flexibility in where you do your work might lead to a situation where work starts cutting into your private time.

 The trouble is, people sometimes assume that doing work from home – or especially – working from a home office means you’re always available.
 It’s a dangerous assumption that, unless handled properly, may lead to additional (and unnecessary) stress.
 There always has to be a line between your work life and personal life.

 It takes two parties to enforce a border effectively.
-Flexible working arrangements must not evolve into 24/7 work – and to prevent that, both employees and employers have to take concrete steps.
+Flexible working arrangements must not evolve into 24/7 work.
+To prevent that, both employees and employers have to take concrete steps.
 I’d propose the following two-part solution:

 Has work time begun a global offensive on our privacy?
 Share your experience in the comments below.

 We all need a break – tell your friends to just box out their private time on Twitter.